ibrarullah23/PixelProse/README.md

 - **Optimized State Management** (React Query & Context API)
 - **Secure API** (Protected routes with JWT authentication)

+## 🔑 Authentication & Authorization

+- Users can register and log in to create and manage blogs.
+- **Role-based access:**
+  - Admins can delete any blog.
+  - Users can edit/delete only their own blogs.
+- JWT-based authentication to protect routes.

 ## 🛠️ Tech Stack

 ### Frontend: